mbyim/ToUsdBot_Telegram/README.md

 # ToUsdBot_Telegram
-Python Script for a Telegram Bot that converts to currency amount to USD
+Python Script for a Telegram Bot that converts a currency amount to USD
+eg: 100 EUR -> * USD

+Can be used in chats in telegram to communicate prices in USD for the entire chat to see